tpritc/verboten_keys/README.md

 # Verboten Keys

 Verboten Keys is a last line of defense to help prevent you and your team from accidentally leaking private information via your APIs.
-It's Rack middleware that seamlessly integrates into any Rails or Sinatra project (or really anything that's based on Rack) and strips out any data that matches your list of forbidden keys.
+It's Rack middleware that seamlessly integrates into any Rails or Sinatra application (or really anything that's based on Rack) and strips out any data that matches your list of forbidden keys.

-It's a quick, easy, set-it-and-forget-it way to have peace of mind that nothing's getting out of your API that should be.
+It's a quick, easy, set-it-and-forget-it way to have the peace-of-mind that nothing's getting out of your API that shouldn't be.

 ## What it does

-Imagine you've got an API endpoint that returns a user's profile, and you've accidentally serialized the user incorrectly, and now it's returning your entire user object serialized as JSON:
+Imagine you've got an API endpoint that returns a user's profile, and you've accidentally serialized the user incorrectly and it's now returning your entire user object serialized as JSON:

 ```
 GET /api/v1/users/123